 There is a very good chance that you instinctively know what looks best on you.
 Go with it!

-And if you need a little confirmation…
+If you need a little confirmation…

-Match your eye color: if you have blue, green or hazel eyes, wearing these colors will make you look warm and approachable.
+Match your eye color.
+If you have blue, green or hazel eyes, wearing these colors will make you look warm and approachable.

-Match your hair color: repeating colors found in your hair is a great way to go—especially for your slacks.
+Match your hair color.
+Repeating colors found in your hair is a great way to go—especially for your slacks.

 Prints & Stripes